TimeTravelPenguin/Everyone-is-John-Tracker/README.md

 # Everyone is John
  A tracking tool for the "Everyone is John" roleplaying game

+## Game rules
+For an extensive list of game rules, [check them out here](https://rulebook.io/games/everyone-is-john/rules/)

+You play a man named John.
+On player is the Game Master and all else are voices in John's head.
+Each tern you bet "Willpoints" to take control.
+Each voice has multiple skills and one obsession.
+The aim is to complete your obsession as many times as you can.
+The harder your obsession, the higher its level (Level 1 to 3).
+Each time you achieve your obsession, you earn points equal to the level.

+As you play, you can use your skills to aid in the narrative of your actions.
+Skills may include being a smooth-talker, or someone who can cook a delicious meal.
+Your skills will aid you in achieving your goal.

+The game is played with a single die.
+You may use Willpoints to increase the odds in your favour, should you need to.

 ## Features
 - Can track Voices (Players) with the ability to track Willpower, Skills, and Obsession Points
 - Can track Inventory to track items players may obtain throughout the campaign